Submissions for our 2020 anthology and microfiction competition are open from 1 December 2019 to 15 February 2020.

-This year’s editors are Joanna Campbell and Santino Prinzi.
+This year’s editors are Sophie van Llewyn and Ingrid Jendrzejewski.

 Please submit up to three (3) unpublished flashes of 500 words or fewer before our deadline.
 Titles are not included in the word count.

-To pay the submission fee, choose your preferred option from the drop-down menu and click the 'Buy Now' button to complete the PayPal transaction.
+To donate, choose your preferred option from the drop-down menu and click the 'Donate Now' button to complete the PayPal transaction.

 We do accept simultaneous submissions.
-If your story is published elsewhere, please withdraw your anthology submission immediately by informing us via the same email address.
-Please note we will not refund submission fees for withdrawn stories.
+If your story is published elsewhere, please withdraw your anthology submission immediately by informing us via email.

 We only accept unpublished work.
-We do not class stories posted on personal blogs, social media pages, or online groups (as in workshopping forums, online courses etc.), as previously published.
+We do not class stories posted on private blogs, social media pages, or online groups (such as in workshopping forums, online courses etc.), as previously published.